alexjmcm/100-days-of-code/log.md

 Practiced the Javascript and the DOM in the learn Javascript course in code academy.
 Reviewed Javascript concepts.
 **Link(s) to work**
 1 - Learn Javascript - https://www.codecademy.com/learn/learn-javascript

+Day 11: September 11, 2017

+Practiced the Javascript and the DOM in the learn Javascript course in code academy.
+Reviewed Javascript concepts.
+Link(s) to work 1 - Learn Javascript - https://www.codecademy.com/learn/learn-javascript